ODA Spending

 How is Spanish climate ODA changing?

-Under Spain’s Foreign Action Strategy (2021-2024), addressing the negative effects of climate change is highlighted as a key element of Spain’s development cooperation with partner countries.
+Under Spain’s Foreign Action Strategy (2021-2024), addressing the negative effects of climate change is a key element of Spain’s development cooperation with partner countries.
 Spain has reiterated its commitment to this issue many times.
 In February 2020, Minister Albares of MAEC highlighted climate change and sustainable development as one of the key foreign policy priorities in his current term.
 In June 2020, climate was again highlighted as one of the key features of Spain's renewed development policy, which was restructured as a result of the COVID-19 crisis.

 How does Spain allocate climate ODA?